Download Adobe® Acrobat Reader to view PDFs

 California Consumer Privacy Act

-California Consumer Privacy Act Disclosure
+Preferred Bank California Consumer Privacy Act (CCPA) and California Privacy Right Act (CPRA) Disclosure

-Last updated January 1, 2020
+Last updated November 1, 2025

 Applicability